Pitzer equations: Compilation of Pitzer parameters

 related fields, were not summarized in their paper.

 For some complex electrolytes, Ge et al. obtained the new set of Pitzer parameters using up-to-date measured or critically reviewed osmotic coefficient or activity coefficient data.

-A comparable TCPC model
+Comparable activity coefficient models

 Besides the well-known Pitzer-like equations, there is a simple and easy-to-use semi-empirical model, which is called the three-characteristic-parameter correlation (TCPC) model.
 It was first proposed by Lin et al. It is a combination of the Pitzer long-range interaction and short-range solvation effect: